mattfenwick/JavaParser/nicegrammar.md

     ArgumentList , Expression

 ArrayCreationExpression:
-    new PrimitiveType DimExprs Dimsopt
+    new PrimitiveType DimExprs Dims(?)
-    new ClassOrInterfaceType DimExprs Dimsopt
+    new ClassOrInterfaceType DimExprs Dims(?)
     new PrimitiveType Dims ArrayInitializer
     new ClassOrInterfaceType Dims ArrayInitializer